 T2 is estimated using an atmospheric boundary layer (ABL) model (Anderson et al., 2013) calibrated to the observed increase in temperature during the morning hours (from 1-1.5 hours after sunrise to before local noon), which is obtained from geostationary satellites such as the GOES satellite (Anderson et al., 2013).
 Like SEBAL, the use of temperature difference instead of absolute temperature avoids the need for in-situ measurements of air temperatures or estimates of atmospheric corrections, and is a significant advantage in data-scarce regions.
 The ABL model used in ALEXI is a relatively simple one that can be programmed as a system of equations.

-The spatial resolution of the ALEXI model is constrained by the resolution of geostationary satellites (5-10 km), so a different algorithm, DisALEXI, uses higher-resolution imagery from MODIS (1km) or Landsat (30m) to generate high resolution ET estimates using ALEXI results (Norman et al., 2003).
+The spatial resolution of the ALEXI model is constrained by the resolution of geostationary satellites (5-10 km), so a different algorithm, DisALEXI, uses higher-resolution imagery from MODIS (1km) or Landsat (30m) to generate higher resolution ET maps? using ALEXI results (Norman et al., 2003).
 DisALEXI utilizes the temperature and wind speed at the blending height (~50m above the land surface) and downwelling short- and longwave radiation from ALEXI as input, assuming those four variables are spatially uniform over the resolution of the ALEXI model (usually 5-10 km).
 The high-resolution thermal imagery is then adjusted to the view angle of the GOES satellite to ensure consistency in the radiometric temperature.
 The angle-adjusted radiometric temperature, vegetation cover, and land use maps from the high-resolution imagery are then used to calculate Rn at high resolution, and the two-source model run on each high-resolution pixel with the ALEXI-derived temperature at 50m as the upper boundary condition (Norman et al., 2003).
 The DisALEXI values are adjusted to match the mean ALEXI values by iteratively altering the air temperature map (T2) until the aggregated DisALEXI values match the ALEXI ET values, ensuring consistency across scales.

 Methods for fusing DisALEXI results using both MODIS for daily resolution and Landsat for high spatial resolution have been developed and tested over rainfed (Cammalleri et al., 2013) and irrigated areas (Cammalleri et al., 2014), based on a data fusion strategy for MODIS and Landsat (Gao et al., 2006).
-The Spatial and Temporal Adaptive Reflectance Fusion Model (STARFM) find the date with the highest correlation between Landsat- and MODIS-derived ET, and uses that correlation structure to predict Landsat-scale ET on dates with only MODIS data available (Figure 7).
+The Spatial and Temporal Adaptive Reflectance Fusion Model (STARFM) finds the date with the highest correlation between Landsat- and MODIS-derived ET, and uses that correlation structure to predict Landsat-scale ET on dates with only MODIS data available (Figure 7).
 The use of MODIS improves the estimation of ET over the use of a simple spline function on ET using available Landsat dates.
 The results highlight the importance of having daily MODIS estimates for some locations where vegetation responds to changes in moisture (Figure 8).
 At some sites (162), little difference was observed between the interpolated Landsat ET and the MODIS-Landsat fusion product, but at other sites (161), ET increased rapidly and was higher than the interpolated Landsat values for a 15-20 day period following a rainfall event.

+Anderson et al. (1997) compared DisALEXI model estimates of λET with eddy covariance towers and found RMSD of 40 W/m2, MAD of 30 W/m2, and R2 of 0.77.
+Norman et al. (2003) also found RMSD of 40-50 W/M2 compared with eddy covariance towers, but recent implementations of DisALEXI (Anderson et al. 2013) produced lower error with MAD of 15-20% for 30 min. avg, 10% for daily, and ~5% for seasonal λET.

 Figure 7 here.
 STARFM